-width per spectral window and/or larger channel spacings.
+maximum bandwidth and minimum channel spacing, while multiple spectral windows provide reduced bandwidth per spectral window and/or larger channel spacings.
 Spectral windows can be placed anywhere within the ~2 GHz wide baseband.
-In Cycle 7, each baseband may contain up to four spectral windows (with the same correlator mode in each window within a baseband).
+Each baseband may contain up to four spectral windows (with the same correlator mode in each window within a baseband).